How to Start a Construction Business in Canada

-10 Steps to Starting a Construction Business
+10 Considerations Before Starting a Construction Business in Canada

-1- Type of registration
+1- Type of Business Registration

-Setting up Business
+Setting up a Canada Construction Business

 Limited Personal Liability

 With a Business Licence, you are personally liable for the actions of the business you own.
 That means that any liabilities your business incurs can be charged to you personally, including any costs from litigation.

 With an Incorporated company, the business itself is a separate entity from you and has its own liability risk separate from you as an individual.
 It can sue and be sued, enter binding contracts and get into debt, all independent from the company owners.

 Length of Registration

-2- Industry Regulations and Licensing:
+2- Industry Regulations and Licensing

-With certain cities you may also require municipal licensing to carry out any construction activities.
-To ensure you are meeting the city requirements, you can verify with your town hall to make sure you are following their guidelines.
+In certain cities, you may also require municipal licensing to carry out any construction activities.
+To ensure you are meeting the city requirements, you can verify with your town hall to make sure you are following their guidelines for construction companies.

 3- Health and Safety Obligations

-6- Goals For the Business
+6- Goals for the Business

 Have business goals!
 This helps envision a future and motivates you to work towards those goals.
 Don’t be afraid to re-evaluate as you go.